drsstein/pyjamas/README.md

 Include `pjs.js` in your HTML file.

-## Python Terminal
+## Create a Python terminal
 ```
-pjs.terminal(<DOM element id>)
+pjs.terminal(<str: dom_id>)
 ```

-## Script Execution

-Write/ load your python script into a multi-line string.
+## Execute scripts stored in multi-line strings
 ```
-pjs.run(<script string>)
+pjs.run(<str: script>)
 ```

-Automatically installs required modules where the script contains any combination of the following:
+It automatically installs required modules where the script contains any combination of the following:

 ```
 # if you want to be explicit